pixlsus/website/README.md

     * `node --version` shows: `v4.4.4`.
     * `npm --version` is `2.15.1`

-Once you've installed Node.js, you can clone the site, then use Node Package Manager to install the rest of the dependencies:
+Once you've installed Node.js, you can clone the site, then use Node Package Manager (npm) to install the rest of the dependencies:

     $ git clone https://github.com/pixlsus/website.git